openstack/nova-specs/specs/wallaby/approved/modernize-os-hypervisors-api.rst

 improve this by allowing users with the ``PROJECT_ADMIN`` role to list all hypervisors their project is allowed to access.

+In addition to the changes to the ``/os-hypervisors/detail`` API, there are also two other APIs that appear to have outlived their usefulness:
+``/os-hypervisors/statistics``, which provides summary information of the above, and ``/os-hypervisors/{hypervisor_id}/uptime``, which provides an entire API to a single figure.
+The former can be removed entirely in favour of placement, while the latter can be replaced by a new ``uptime`` field on the ``/os-hypervisors/{hypervisor_id}`` API.

 ..
 [1] https://docs.openstack.org/api-ref/compute/?expanded=list-hypervisors-details-detail,show-hypervisor-details-detail
 ..
 [2] https://docs.openstack.org/api-ref/compute/?expanded=list-hypervisors-details-detail#id298